tburmeister/pyneural/README.md

 Get the predicted probability of each class/label:
 `predicted_prob = nn.predict_prob(features)`

+### Performance

+On my Core i5 MacBook Pro, PyNeural can perform 5 iterations over the Kaggle digits training set in approximately 45 seconds, versus 190 seconds for 5 iterations with OpenCV, a roughly 4x speed-up.

 ### Example

 The code below trains a neural net on the MNIST digits data set.